heal-research/HEAL.SCS/README.md

 Provides a .NET wrapper to SCS.

 SCS (splitting conic solver) is a numerical optimization package for solving large-scale convex cone problems.
-This package includes windows binaries of SCS version is 3.0.0.
+This package includes windows binaries of SCS version 3.0.0.

 The full documentation for SCS is available at [https://www.cvxgrp.org/scs/](https://www.cvxgrp.org/scs/).